 SUELO

-The floor.
+The ground, the floor.

 SUELO HIDRÁULICO

-Traditional Spanish tiles.
+Traditional Spanish tiling.

 SUELO URBANIZABLE